WICG/turtledove/FLEDGE.md

 If the resulting dot-product is negative, the interest group is immediately removed from an auction (Note that if there's no `priorityVector`, interest groups with negative values currently are not filtered from auctions).
 After calculting new priorities, as needed, and filtering out interest groups with negative calculated priorities, the `perBuyerGroupLimits` value is applied to all interest groups of a given order, unless the interest group's `enableBiddingSignalsPrioritization` field is present and true.

-If `enableBiddingSignalsPrioritization` is true, then rather than applying `perBuyerGroupLimits` immediately after the the calculating the sparse dot product as desribed above (if `priorityVector` is non-null), then instead, group limit enforcement is delayed until after fetching the trusted bidding signals.
+If `enableBiddingSignalsPrioritization` is `true`, then rather than applying `perBuyerGroupLimits` immediately after the the calculating the sparse dot product as desribed above (if `priorityVector` is non-null), then instead, group limit enforcement is delayed until after fetching the trusted bidding signals.
 In this case, if the trusted bidding signals specify a per-interest-group `priorityVector` for an interest group, the dot product of that `priorityVector` is a again taken with a `prioritySignals` vector.
 The `prioritySignals` vector is the same as in the first calculation, except that it may have a non-zero `browserSignals.firstDotProductPriority` value.
 If this dot product is negative, the interest group is removed from the auction.
 If there is no `priorityVector` for an interest group, the priority from earlier in the auction is used instead.
 Once all priorities have been calculated, then `perBuyerGroupLimits` is applied, and the auction continues as normal.

 The advantage of having not using `enableBiddingSignalsPrioritization` is that interest groups can be filtered out before bidding signals are fetched.
 In auctions with large numbers of buyers auctions, some buyers may also be able to filter themselves out entirely, which could significantly improve performance.